uber-archive/idl/README.md

  - There should only be one version of the world.
 Your company runs at a single version in production; all the files should ultimately be under one version.
+ - The one version should be live.
+Developers should not manually publish new versions; instead we should just take `master` as the source of truth.

 ### As a client: `thrift-get`